-- Laws and policies should be amended prior to the deployment of RE technologies to ensure that the industry can be appropriately regulated. - All relevant agencies should be a part of the deployment process to guarantee the relevant sectors are well informed and costly delays are reduced. - Public awareness and education related to RE is essential for the encouragement of its use by the public.
+- Laws and policies should be amended prior to the deployment of renewable energy technologies to ensure that the industry can be appropriately regulated. - All relevant agencies should be a part of the deployment process to guarantee the relevant sectors are well informed and costly delays are reduced. - Public awareness and education related to renewable energy is essential for the encouragement of its use by the public.